-Charles Poliquin is a Canadian strength coach who has most likely forgotten more than I will ever know about the science of training and nutrition, so when he talks about something, you had better listen up.
-Take this quote for instance.
+Charles Poliquin is a Canadian strength coach who has most likely forgotten more than I will ever know about the science of training and nutrition, so when he talks about fitness, you can be sure it’s a well thought out and compelling argument.

 There is a lot of misinformation about the merits of cardio out there, and I think that most people are not totally sure where they stand on the issue of weight loss in general, and cardio in particular.